xiaojie-qian/House-and-Urban-development/README.md

   - Which factors play an important role?

 ### 4. Predict future market value for the same properties.
-- Build regression model
+- Use the built regression model
+  - Y variable of 2013 and x variables of 2011 by merging the data
+  - Data cleaning
+   - Use only the common housing unit
+   - Housing values are above 1000 usd
+   - Only one familiy housing unit
 - Evaluate the regression model
+  - Using existing model to get predicted housing value of 2013
   - R square measure
+  - Handout analysis
+   - Select 1000 housing units at random
-  - Handout analysis: use the regression data to predict the held out data
+   - Use the regression model to predict the selected x variables to get y variable
+   - Compare the predicted y variables to the actual y variables of 2013
+   - Calculate the "Mean absolute deviation" value to evaluate the model

 <br>